 Unique to the Honors Program is the Honors Faculty-in-Residence, Kathryn Meyer.
 Kathryn has both an apartment and an office in the building.
 Also a faculty member in the history department, she teaches Honors classes, sponsors unique programs, leads field trips, and is available for supplemental advising.
 Kathryn does not handle discipline issues or tell you what courses to take, but she is available to discuss graduate school plans or other general academic issues.
-Learn more about Kathryn Meyer on the Honors Program Staff webpage or visit the Residence Services' Honors Community website.
+Learn more about Kathryn Meyer on the Honors Program Staff webpage or visit the Residence Services' Honors Community webpage.

 "Living in Honors housing at Wright State is a great way to connect to other Honors students on campus.
 There is a strong bond between the residents in the Honors Hall because of the dynamic group of people that live in Honors.
 It is definitely worth living in the Honors Hall and enjoying the close knit community with others who are in your classes and who live with you on a daily basis." -Chad Warnimont